 Definitely inexpensive, these so-called dog dryers are honestly not really built for dogs.
-They are usually human hair dryers with a new dog-focused packaging and marketing, but the product remains relatively the same.
+They are usually human hair dryers with new dog-focused packaging and marketing, but the product remains relatively the same.

-With an average of 10 to 20 CFM (cubic feet per meter), these are low pressure dryers that may have you take ages to dry your dog completely, let alone a Newfoundland ha!
+With an average of 10 to 20 CFM (cubic feet per meter), these are low-pressure dryers that may have you take ages to dry your dog completely, let alone a Newfoundland ha!

-Costing up to $90, these hair dryers for dogs will most certainly be the first choice for a lot first-time buyers or occasional groomers.
+Costing up to $90, these hair dryers for dogs will most certainly be the first choice for a lot of first-time buyers or occasional groomers.
 And although I understand their choice, they could get a much better forced-air dryer for a similar price.